turnede0/pdlmaterial/introduction_to_FPGA/README.md

 # Introduction to FPGA

-## Introduction to Circuit
+## Introduction to Electronic Circuit
 Electronic Circuit in general can be divided into 2 main catogories: analogue circuit and digital circuit.
 ### Analogue circuit
 An analog circuit processes and manipulates **continuous** electronic signals, uses components such as resistors, capacitors, inductors and transistors.

-Example: Power modules, Amplifier, Radio Frequency Circuit
+Example: Power modules, Amplifier, Radio Frequency Appplication Circuit

 ### Digital circuit
 A digital circuit processes **discrete** signals represented by binary digits (0s and 1s)